Delhi to Cartagena Flights — Guide 2026

 The green-season months of May, September and October are usually cheapest, though October is the wettest.
 Avoid December-January and Easter (Semana Santa), Cartagena's busy dry-season peaks.
 Book peak dates 2-4 months ahead.

-Most travellers prefer the Delhi to Cartagena non-stop option.
-The direct Delhi-Cartagena flight time is ≈ 24h – 30h+ (2-stop, including layovers).
-If you are flexible, 1-stop alternatives through major hubs can be 15-30 percent cheaper.
+There is currently no non-stop service between Delhi and Cartagena — itineraries connect via a hub, with a typical journey of ≈ 24h – 30h+ (2-stop, including layovers).
+Comparing hubs side by side often saves 15-30 percent.
 FlightGPT lets you filter by "Direct only" or compare both side by side — useful when you want the cheapest Delhi Cartagena ticket but are open to a layover.